VioletteK/mutual_network/README.md

 It plots a map of the number of spikes for each neuron in the `time_window`, the mean number of spikes in the square window starting frow each neuron as its low left corner and the Vm.

-## Mouses DATA
+## Mices DATA
-The data are savec as a 100x100x511 list (sizexsizextime) Each algorithm starts by opening a folder and then analyses each set of data in it.
+The data are saved as a 100x100x511 list (size x size x time) Each algorithm starts by opening a folder and then analyses each set of data in it.
 The parameters are the same as the one for simulation and the running is the same as well.